sanjaydatasciencedojo/devkit-mbedos5-getstarted/README.md

 1. Install [mbed CLI](https://os.mbed.com/docs/v5.10/tutorials/quick-start-offline.html) if you didn't have it on your machine.

-   *The mbed CLI requires Python 2.7, please make sure you install the right version*
+   *The mbed CLI requires Python 2.7, please make sure you have installed the right version*

 2. Clone the code: